-A growing number of Senators are pushing back on FCC chairman Tom Wheeler's proposal to eliminate the syndicated exclusivity and network nonduplication rules.
+A growing number of Senators are pushing back on FCC Chairman Tom Wheeler proposal to eliminate the syndicated exclusivity and network nonduplication rules.

 Those rules prevent cable operators from, in most cases, importing duplicative syndicated and network programming from out-of-market stations.

-In the past two days, Wheeler has received letters from Sen. Diane Feinstein (D-Calif.)
+In the past two days, FCC Chairman Tom Wheeler has received letters from Sen. Diane Feinstein (D-Calif.)
 (Oct.
-8) and another one Friday from a bipartisan quartet of heavy hitters: Charles Grassley (R-Iowa), chair of the Judiciary Committee; John Thune (R-S.D.), chair of the Commerce Committee, and the ranking members of those respective committees, Patrick Leahy (D-Vt.) and Bill Nelson (D-Fla.).
+8) and another one today (Oct.
+9) from a bipartisan quartet of heavy hitters: Charles Grassley (R-Iowa), chair of the Judiciary Committee; John Thune (R-S.D.), chair of the Commerce Committee, and the ranking members of those respective committees, Patrick Leahy (Vt.) and Bill Nelson (Fla.).

 All express concern about eliminating the rules before and without Congress weighing in on compulsory copyright reforms.